 Program Outcomes

-1) Adequate knowledge in mathematics, natural sciences, and computer engineering; ability to apply theoretical and applied knowledge in these areas to model and solve engineering problems.
+1) A solid foundation in mathematics, natural sciences, and computer engineering; the ability to apply both theoretical and practical knowledge in these fields to model and solve complex engineering problems.

-2) Ability to identify, define, formulate, and solve complex engineering problems; ability to select and apply appropriate analysis and modeling methods for this purpose.
+2) The ability to identify, define, formulate, and solve complex computer engineering problems; and to select and apply appropriate analysis and modeling methods for this purpose.

-3) Ability to design a complex system, process, device, or product to meet specific requirements under realistic constraints and conditions; ability to apply modern design methods for this purpose.
-(Realistic constraints and conditions may include factors such as economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political issues, depending on the nature of the design.)
+3) The ability to design complex computer engineering systems, processes, devices, or products to meet specified requirements under realistic constraints and conditions; and to apply modern design methodologies for this purpose.
+(Realistic constraints and conditions may include economic, environmental, sustainability, manufacturability, ethical, health, safety, social, and political factors depending on the nature of the design.)

-4) Ability to develop, select, and use modern techniques and tools necessary for computer engineering applications; ability to effectively use information technologies.
+4) The ability to develop, select, and use modern techniques and tools required for the analysis and solution of complex problems encountered in computer engineering applications; and the ability to effectively utilize information technologies.

-5) Ability to design experiments, conduct experiments, collect data, analyze and interpret results for the investigation of computer engineering problems.
+5) The ability to design and conduct experiments, collect data, analyze and interpret results for the investigation of complex computer engineering problems.

-6) Ability to work effectively both individually and in intra-disciplinary and multi-disciplinary teams.
+6) The ability to work effectively both individually and in disciplinary and multidisciplinary teams (particularly with software and mechatronics engineering).

-8) Recognition of the need for lifelong learning; ability to access information, follow developments in science and technology, and continuously improve oneself.
+8) Awareness of the necessity of lifelong learning required by computer engineering; the ability to access, interpret, and develop knowledge, to follow advancements in science and technology, and to continuously update oneself.

-10) Knowledge of business practices such as project management, risk management, and change management; awareness of entrepreneurship, innovation, and sustainable development.
+10) Knowledge of project management and computer engineering practices such as risk management and change management; awareness of entrepreneurship, innovation, and sustainable development.

-11) Knowledge of the universal and societal impacts of computer engineering practices on health, environment, and safety, as well as contemporary issues; awareness of the legal consequences of engineering solutions.
+11) Knowledge of the impacts of computer engineering applications on health, environment, and safety at universal and societal levels; awareness of contemporary issues and the legal implications of engineering solutions.

 Course - Learning Outcome Relationship